knpuniversity/php-beginner-series/knpu/episode2/code-cleanup.rst

 Why Use Functions?
 ------------------

-Things work the same as before, so why did I make you add ``save_pets``?
+Things work the same as before, so why did I make you add this function?
-Moving logic into functions gives us 2 really col things.
+Moving logic into functions gives us 2 really cool things.

 First, if we need to save pets somewhere else, we can just re-use this function.
 We're already doing this with ``get_pets``, which I think we're calling in